nickolanack/rpi-node-gpio-webserver/README.md

 #Pin Configuration

-basically any gpio pin can be configured as a toggle switch, just update the devices.json file. currently only 'out' is supported for direction, and 'bool' for type, state contains the initial state of the device currenly only false is supported for initial states
+Most gpio pins can be configured as a toggle switches, just update the devices.json file. currently only 'out' is supported for direction, and 'bool' for type, state contains the initial state of the device currenly only false is supported for initial states.

+Take a look at the pinout for your rpi board, the following configuration is for the Raspberry Pi2

 ```
+//devices.json

 [{
 	name:'GPIO Pin 7',